lucatacconi/crunz-ui/.github/README.md

 ```
 This will install Crunz-ui and all required dependencies.

-There is no need to set a large max_execution_time property in your php.ini: Crunz performs tasks as if they were run from the console.
+> :information_source: There is no need to set a large max_execution_time property in your php.ini: Crunz performs tasks as if they were run from the console.
 When running PHP from the command line the default setting is 0 therefore without time limits.

 Cruz-ui installed by Composer can work using the Crunz embedded in the packages or using the tasks and configurations of Crunz previously installed on the user's system.